Yu-Fangxu/Yu-Fangxu.github.io/_pages/about.md

 ## News
 Sep 2021: I'm admitted to study for an M.Sc. degree in the School of Artificial Intelligence at Nanjing University without an entrance examination.

-July 2021: Awarded as Excellent Campers by Institue of Automation, Chinese Academy of Sciences
+July 2021: Awarded as Excellent Camper by the Institute of Automation, Chinese Academy of Sciences

 June 2021: one paper accepted in Signal Processing.
 The work proposes an unsupervised bidirectional deep probabilistic model for Radar Target Recognition.